shopware/docs/concepts/framework/data-abstraction-layer.md

 ### Provisioning code to use the repositories

 Before using the repositories, you will need to get them from the [Dependency Injection Container (DIC)](../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md).
-This is done with [constructor injection](https://symfony.com/doc/current/service_container/injection_types.html#constructor-injection), so you will need to extend your services constructor by expecting an EntityRepositoryInterface:
+This is done with [Constructor injection](https://symfony.com/doc/current/service_container/injection_types.html#constructor-injection), so you will need to extend your services constructor by expecting an EntityRepositoryInterface:

 {% code title="<plugin root>/src/Service/DalExampleService.php" %}